The beautiful game: Etymology

 The exact origins of the term are disputed.
 The origin has been attributed to Brazilian footballer Waldyr "Didi" Pereira, and the presenter Stuart Hall claimed to have originated it in 1958.
 The English author and football fanatic H. E. Bates used the term earlier, including in a 1952 newspaper piece extolling the virtues of the game entitled "Brains in the Feet".
 Earlier writers used the term in 1848 to describe the game of baaga'adowe, a forerunner of lacrosse as played by Ojibwe at Vauxhall Gardens in London, and to tennis in 1890.

 Usage

 Brazilian footballer Pelé is credited with making the phrase synonymous with football.
 In 1977, he named his autobiography My Life and the Beautiful Game.
-The book's dedication reads "I dedicate this book to all the people who have made this great game the Beautiful Game."
-The phrase has entered the language as a description for football.
+The book's dedication reads: "I dedicate this book to all the people who have made this great game the Beautiful Game."
+The phrase has entered the lexicon as both a description for football and a tribute to the sport.

 "The Beautiful Game" is the title of a 1996 album.
-Featuring football anthems such as “Three Lions”, music writer John Harris states that the album captures how the build-up to UEFA Euro 1996 "caught the imagination of the UK's musicians.”

-It is referenced in the title of Andrew Lloyd Webber’s 2000 musical The Beautiful Game.
+Featuring football anthems such as "Three Lions", music writer John Harris states that the album captures how the build-up to UEFA Euro 1996 "caught the imagination of the UK's musicians."
+It is also referenced in the title of Andrew Lloyd Webber's 2000 musical The Beautiful Game.
 It is used as a title for the 13-part 2002 series charting the history of the game: History of Football: The Beautiful Game, narrated by the actor Terence Stamp.

-The song “Wavin' Flag” – rapper K'naan‘s Coca-Cola promotional anthem for the 2010 World Cup in South Africa – contained the lyric “let’s rejoice in the Beautiful Game.”

-In January 2014, New Model Army released a song called The Beautiful Game in support of the project "Spirit of Football".
-A football podcast was released with the title "The Beautiful Game".
+The song "Wavin' Flag"—rapper K'naan's Coca-Cola promotional anthem for the 2010 World Cup in South Africa—contained the lyric "let's rejoice in the Beautiful Game".
+In January 2014, New Model Army released a song called "The Beautiful Game" in support of the project Spirit of Football.
+A football podcast was released with the title The Beautiful Game.